ShiweiHe0713/Algorithms-Made-Easy/4_dp/DP.md

 # Dynammic Programming

 ## DP问题的一些特征
+1. Can be divided into subproblems
+2. Have optimal substructures

-- Current decision will have impact on the future
+3. Current decision will have impact on the future
+   **- If current decision don't have future impact, it will be a greedy problem**

 [746.
 Min Cost Climbing Stairs](https://leetcode.com/problems/min-cost-climbing-stairs/description/)